dominikwinter/damp/README.md

-# Full Stack Docker Apache MySQL PHP Environment
+# Full Stack Docker Apache MySQL PHP Environment for Development

 This Docker service provides a complete web server separated in three containers for your local development environment.